18 Amazing THings to do in Bulgaria

 The St. Alexander Nevski Cathedral is the second-largest cathedral in the Balkan region and it was once one of the largest Eastern Orthodox churches in the world.
 You can hear the bells ringing from over 15 kilometres away!!

-Located in the heart of the city, the cathedral is constructed in a beautiful and intricate Neo-Byzantine style.
-Decorated with impeccable mosaics and imposing golden domes, this is one of Sofia’s most visited landmarks.
+Located in the heart of the city, St Alexander Nevsky Cathedral is constructed in a beautiful and intricate Neo-Byzantine style.
+Decorated with impeccable mosaics and imposing golden domes, this is one of the most famous landmarks in Bulgaria.

 The cathedral is steeped in history and an important symbol of Bulgaria’s past.

-Our Top Tip: the interior is even more beautiful than the exterior, however, you’re not able to take photos inside.
+Our Top Tip: the interior is even more beautiful, however, you’re not able to take photos inside.
 You’ll have to go and see it yourself!

-Hiking the Seven Rila Lakes is hands down one of the top things to do in Bulgaria!
+Hiking the Seven Rila Lakes is hands down one of the best things to do in Bulgaria!

-Set in splendid mountain scenery, the Seven Rila Lakes are a series of seven glacial lakes situated between 2100 and 2500 metres above sea level in the northwestern Rila Mountains.
+Set in breathtaking mountain scenery, the Seven Rila Lakes are a series of seven glacial lakes situated between 2,100 and 2,500 metres above sea level in the northwestern Rila Mountains.

 The Seven Rila Lakes are easily one of the most remarkable natural attractions in the Balkan Peninsula.
 They attract both Bulgarian tourists and visitors from all over the world eager to be enchanted by their sheer beauty.